Psalms For Life

 on the salt sea of my tears.

-Anger darkens my vision
+Grief darkens my vision—

-Because YHWH has heard my crying.
+because YHWH has heard my crying!

 YHWH has heard my plea for mercy.